 There is so much to see in this more than 2,000+-year-old UNESCO World Heritage Site.
 Of course, a morning is not enough to explore, but we had a special lunch back on the longship that we did not want to miss.

 If you’re also a foodie, a Viking River Cruise should definitely be on your bucket list.
 The Rhone River Cruise is my favorite of the French river cruises and has a wonderful itinerary for foodies!

 Besides the luxury we experienced on the ship, the incredible excursions, and the new friends we made, we absolutely loved the meals served on the Viking Buri Longship.

 Although each meal was spectacular, Viking went over the top with a special meal to celebrate the destination.
 There is nothing like French food, and Provence is definitely our favorite region.

-This special meal was served at lunch, and we walked into the dining room to our tables decorated for the occasion.
-You could eat in the restaurant or on the Aquavit Terrace.
-We had breakfast each day on the Terrace, but chose to eat with a large table of new friends.
+When we entered the dining room, our tables were decorated for the occasion.
+You can always eat in the restaurant or on the Aquavit Terrace.
+We enjoyed sitting on the Terrace for breakfast each day but chose to eat the larger meals in the dining room with new friends.